 Why do I need to apply for two visas?

-The required visa for students is Temporary Stay in Croatia.
+The required visa for students is a Temporary Stay in Croatia.
 However, the temporary stay visa is not completed until after students arrive in Croatia.
 Because your citizenship requires you to have a travel visa in order to enter the country, the authorities in Croatia will allow you to enter with a travel visa, and then submit the official temporary stay paperwork after you arrive.
 The RIT Croatia staff will assist you with the in-country process.

 What documents are required for the travel visa?

 Students applying for a travel visa to Croatia are required to submit the following documents.
 The RIT Education Abroad office will meet with you to assist with collecting the documents.